Team-BHP > Modifications & Accessories > Tyre & Alloy wheel Section

 I would rather have a small length of steel pipe to increase the fulcrum length of the wheel spanner - to make removing the wheel nuts easier.
 I do have one such piece of pipe.

-condor is online now (2) Thanks
+condor is offline (2) Thanks

 Old 24th June 2021, 10:15 #18